NgigiD/Wantam/README.md

-🚀 Wantam Coin ($WANTAM)
+# Wantam Coin 🚀 $WANTAM

-Kenya’s first viral memecoin — not from a billionaire's tweet, but straight from the streets.
+Welcome to **Kenya’s first viral meme coin** — born from the streets, fast, raw, no apologies.
-Inspired by **Wamunyoro — the truthful man**.
-This isn’t just a token, it’s a **symbol, a movement**, and a call for **good governance and accountability**.
+Inspired by the legendary **Wamunyoro — the truthful man.**

 ## 🌍 What is $WANTAM?
 - A vibe you can trade.